Tabernanthe iboga: Documentary films about iboga

 Directed by Ben Deloenen.
-A 34-year-old heroin addict undergoes ibogaine treatment with Dr Martin Polanco at the Ibogaine Association, a clinic in Rosarito Mexico.
+A 34-year-old heroin addict undergoes ibogaine treatment with Dr. Martin Polanco at the Ibogaine Association, a clinic in Rosarito, Mexico.
 Deloenen interviews people formerly addicted to heroin, cocaine, and methamphetamine, who share their perspectives about ibogaine treatment.
 In Gabon, a Babongo woman receives iboga root for her depressive malaise.
-Deloenen visually contrasts this Western, clinical use of ibogaine with the Bwiti use of iboga root bark, but emphasizes the Western context.
+Deloenen visually contrasts the Western, clinical use of ibogaine with the Bwiti use of iboga root bark, but emphasizes the Western context.